-We have the current version in both the full binary and setup programs.
-We also offer the earlier version as well.
+We have two earlier versions: the full binary and setup programs for one and another earlier version as well.

 Operating System: BAKFAA is a 32-bit program and requires Windows 95/98, NT, or later.
 System requirements will vary depending upon the version being used.

 BAKFAA is the FAA software to perform backcalculation of pavement material properties using Heavy Weight Deflectometer/Falling Weight Deflectometer (HWD/FWD) data.

 • Compatible with all existing versions of .Net environment

 • Runs under Windows XP, Windows Vista, Windows 7, Windows 8, and Windows 10